ksvedal/uu-chrome-extension/README.md

   - websiteScanner
   - fetchData
   - messageSender and message components
+  - Currently many of the tests are not working, but can be fixed with some effort.
+The files have changed over time, and the tests have not been updated to reflect these changes.
+Some of the      tests that are not working are commented out, because they need to be updated to work with the current code.
 - The code has been cleaned and refactored a bit, but this is still something that can be improved a lot.

 - **Additional functionality!** Adding additional functionality is also an option.
 E.G. Adding checks for other WCAG standards like contrast, motion, navgation etc., and maybe optional automatic evaluation of elements to give the tester pointers when working.

 ## Contributors